 Where a reasonable match is not found within a couple of pages, the searcher will often amend their search phrase – or opt to explore one or other of the so-called “sponsored listings.”
 For a site owner trying to get noticed, paid search placement grows ever-more expensive and if its possible to improve your site’s rankings and avoid paying for placement, there a lot of money to be saved.

 What SEO Does

 Search Engine Optimisation is about identifying and then eliminating any facets of the site that could hold the site’s performance back.
 Aspects such as thin content, duplication, poor navigation, lack of social media elements, slow load times, incompatibility with mobile device display standards and more all contribute to poor rankings.
 SEO has previously been described as “part art and part science” but in 2013, it’s definitely about good content and compliance with guidelines!

 There are two main aspects to SEO;

-Organic: the first is where we improve your “organic” or natural search results -achieving higher rankings by optimising and increasing the relevancy of your site to a specific search query.
-This is done by carefully analysing your sites ‘”theme” and ensuring that it is easy for the search engines to accurately categorise and index it.
+The first is where we improve your “organic” or natural search results – achieving higher rankings by optimising and increasing the relevancy of your site to a specific search query.
+This is done by carefully analysing your site’s ‘”theme” and ensuring that it is easy for the search engines to accurately categorise and index it.
 This requires the ability to concisely and accurately describe precisely what the site is about, using correct key words and phrases.

 The keywords and phrases are positioned in the strategic on-page and off-page locations that search engines expect to find such descriptive elements.
 These elements may include meta-tags such as Titles, Headings, Image ALT texts, page & image file names and body text.